THU-ESIS/JiuZhou/README.md

 ### General Ability

-We evaluate the performance of Chinese-Mistral-7B using three benchmark datasets: C-Eval, CMMLU, and MMLU.<br>
+We evaluate the performance of JiuZhou using three benchmark datasets: C-Eval, CMMLU, and MMLU.<br>
 Compared to other variants of Llama and Mistral models, JiuZhou shows outstanding performance:
 <p align="center">
     <br>